cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Info : Listening on port 4444 for telnet connections
 ```

-Once the code it's upload to the board, do the next steps:
+Once the code it's uploaded to the board, do the next steps:
 - Connect the ethernet cable to the ethernet port of the board.
 - Connect the mini USB cable to the USB_OTG 1 port.

-*Note:This example has been made with a router in the middle of the computer and the Olimex board.*
+*Note:This example has been made using router in the middle of the computer and the Olimex board.*

-Once you reset the board, it should appear the NSH console and if you type  `?` you should see the application `tcpecho`.
+Once you reset the board, it should appear the NSH console and, if you type  `?`, you should see the `tcpecho` application.

 ![image](imgs/tcp_1.jpg)